-Clean Fuels Program Strategy for Commercialization of Zero Emissions Drayage Trucks

-The Clean Fuels Program strategy for the commercialization of zero emissions technology in the heavyduty truck sector emerged around 2010.
-A key element of the strategy was to engage major original equipment manufacturers (OEMs) in the development and demonstration and eventual commercialization of zero emissions technologies.
-The heavy-duty truck OEMs have the ability to design, develop, manufacture, market and service large volumes of vehicles, and large volume is the key to meeting the Basin's emissions reduction goals.
+Clean Fuels Program Strategy for Commercialization of Zero Emissions Drayage Trucks design, develop, manufacture, market and service large volumes of vehicles, and large volume is the key to meeting the Basin's emissions reduction goals.
 SCAQMD initially engaged small startups and vehicle integrators interested in developing and demonstrating zero emissions technologies.
 Most of the Clean Fuels projects were a small number of proof-of-concept trucks like the first ZECT project that developed and demonstrated battery electric and hybrid electric trucks.
 The second ZECT project included Kenworth, a major truck OEM, as a partner developing two vehicles-a fuel cell range extended truck and a CNG-hybrid drayage truck.